 A School Disaster Preparedness Plan is an essential disaster risk reduction tool for each individual school to assist in the planning and implementation of effective school emergency activities within the broader range of hazards and threats that school must now be prepared to face.
 Under the leadership of the Ministry of Education, the first step to be undertaken could be the development of a guideline outlining step by step procedures on how to prepare a school preparedness plan.
 The goal of the guideline is to help each individual school in mapping out and employing proactive measures in order to minimize the risks of disasters.
-The guideline while targeting at the school authorities need to also contain a section for education officials at different level; mainly to sensitize them on the need to provide support to school disaster preparedness planning.
+The guideline while targeting at the school authorities need to also contain a section for education officials at different level.